-As a result of this proclamation, Lahren received a flood of backlash from her conservative fans, and her show on The Blaze was suspended for a week.
+As a result of this proclamation, Lahren received a flood of backlash from her conservative fans and her show on The Blaze was suspended.
 The host then took to Twitter to address the news in a mostly cryptic fashion - but according to CNNMoney, was not allowed to offer an official statement.

 No one hunts small deer 🦌 this too shall pass. #mondaymotivation- Tomi Lahren (@TomiLahren) March 20, 2017

 "When people praise you, don't let it go to your head.
 When people criticize you, don't let it go to your heart." #mondaymotivation- Tomi Lahren (@TomiLahren) March 20, 2017

 So I've got some "me" time tonight.
 Anything good on TV? 😂 #TeamTomi- Tomi Lahren (@TomiLahren) March 20, 2017